treolabs/treocore/docs/en/user-guide/export-core.md

 ## Running Export

-To start exporting the data, click the `Export` button in the setup pop-up – the export file will be downloaded in the defined format.
+To start exporting the data, click the `Export` button in the setup pop-up â€“ the export file will be downloaded in the defined format.

 ## Export Permissions